SolaceDev/solace-dev-codelabs/markdown/springone-2021-asyncapi-workshop/springone-2021-asyncapi-workshop.md

 ✅ The temperature simulation is closely tied to CPU load on the machine, which can be manipulated using _stress_ system utility.
 The simulation logic is built to generate a temperature value as a multiple of CPU load.

-Positive
+> aside positive
-: _stress_ utility is used to dynamically increase the CPU load, which in turn affects the simulation to produce higher temperature readings.
+> _stress_ utility is used to dynamically increase the CPU load, which in turn affects the simulation to produce higher temperature readings.

 ####application.yml

-Positive
+> aside positive
-: Before you proceed, make sure that you have received connection details for the Solace PubSub+ Event Broker from the instructor and keep it handy.
+> Before you proceed, make sure that you have received connection details for the Solace PubSub+ Event Broker from the instructor and keep it handy.

 ✅ Review the application.yml